Steyr: Health systems

 The Pyhrn-Eisenwurzen Klinikum Steyr is the general hospital of the city and the largest health care provider in the region with a capacity of 621 beds.
 It is also a teaching hospital affiliated with the medical universities of Vienna, Graz and Innsbruck.

 The Steyr School of General Health and Nursing offers a degree in nursing science and training to become a certified nurse.
 The oldest part is the 1916 castle-like old building.
 The hospital has been continually expanded since 1935.

 Energy

 Steyr has a district heating system which supplies the bulk of the buildings and industry with renewable energy.
 The thermal energy comes from the Steyr biomass heating plant.

+Transport

+The city does not have its own airport.
+The nearest airports are: